weiji14/deepbedmap/README.md

     │        └── Y_data.npy (lowres numpy arrays)
-    ├── .env (environment config file used by pipenv, supposedly) ├── .<something>ignore (files ignored by a particular piece of software) ├── LICENSE.md (the license covering this repository) ├── Pipfile (what you want, the minimal core dependencies) ├── Pipfile.lock (what you need, all the pinned dependencies for full reproducibility)
+    ├── .env (environment config file used by pipenv, supposedly) ├── .<something>ignore (files ignored by a particular piece of software) ├── Dockerfile (set of commands to reproduce the software stack here into a docker image) ├── LICENSE.md (the license covering this repository) ├── Pipfile (what you want, the minimal core dependencies) ├── Pipfile.lock (what you need, all the pinned dependencies for full reproducibility)